 Cody Eidsness started as a student in the Young Dragons program at The Peaceful Dragon in 2004.
 After achieving his Junior Black Sash and turning 14, he began attending adult Kung Fu classes.
 Cody has competed and medaled in several competitions over the years.

 Cody currently works at The Peaceful Dragon as a Children’s Instructor.
 He is also currently employed at Mantissa Corporation as a programmer.
-It is tough for Cody to balance his time between his jobs, training, and finishing college at UNCC with a degree in Computer Science at UNCC.
+Cody has recently earned his Master’s degree in Computer Science at UNCC.
 Since then, he has continue to work hard, balancing work and teaching.

 Jason Field joined The Peaceful Dragon in 2007.
 He started in the kung fu program and since has joined tai chi and shuai chiao.
 Jason has competed in many competitions over the years and has received several medals.
 He has also become a National B Kuoshu certified judge.

 While Jason has a bachelor’s degree in Physics, as a career he has focused on the IT world.
 He currently works for Avanade as a client technical lead.
 He enjoys the challenge of working in enterprise level environments.

 Dale F. Guadagna has been training in the Martial Arts since 1997 when he joined The Peaceful Dragon where he has studied Tai Chi, Hsing-I, Pakua and Shaolin Kung Fu.
 He received his Tai Chi Certification from Master Sbarge in 2008.